Weligama: Surf Bay Budget Paradise Where Fishermen Still Stilt | CoraTravels

 Cultural insights

 Post-Tsunami Resilience: 2004 tsunami devastated bay, locals rebuilt with international aid, memorials and stories persist.
 Caste Subtleties: Fishing caste (Karava) dominates town, locals navigate traditional hierarchies mixed with modern egalitarian values.
 Buddhist Temple Life: Morning alms rounds, locals offer food to monks, temple involvement central to community identity.
+Weligama is part of the broader cultural tapestry of Sri Lanka, where Buddhism shapes daily rhythms and social structures.
 Ayurveda Traditions: Old men practice traditional medicine, locals consult for ailments before modern doctors.
 Arranged Marriage Norm: Families arrange matches, locals balance traditional expectations with modern dating among youth.
 Hospitality Culture: Inviting strangers for tea normal, locals genuinely curious about foreigners and practice English eagerly.

 Useful phrases